zuoyanzhang/DeepSpeed/docs/_tutorials/ulysses-plus-sequence-pallellism.md

 It enables training on 0.5M long sequences on a single H100 CPU and a 15M-long sequences on LLama-8B on four 8x H100 nodes.

-It's already fully integrated into Arctic Training, see: https://github.com/snowflakedb/ArcticTraining/blob/main/projects/sequence-parallelism/
+It's already fully integrated into Arctic Training, see [this guide](https://github.com/snowflakedb/ArcticTraining/blob/main/projects/sequence-parallelism/).

-The rest of the document explains how to integrated it into other frameworks or your own training loop.
+The rest of the document explains how to integrate it into other frameworks or your own training loop.

-There is another older version of UlyssesSP which only works with Megatron-Deepspeed and can be found here https://www.deepspeed.ai/tutorials/ds-sequence/
+There is another older version of UlyssesSP which only works with Megatron-Deepspeed and can be found [here](https://www.deepspeed.ai/tutorials/ds-sequence/).

 ## Part 1: Ulysses Sequence Parallelism for HF Transformers